'Express burials' cast doubt on Nicaragua's virus figures

 President Daniel Ortega’s government has stood out for its refusal to impose measures to halt the coronavirus for more than two months since the disease was first diagnosed in Nicaragua.
 Now, doctors and family members of apparent victims say, the government has gone from denying the disease’s presence in the country to actively trying to conceal its spread.

-The government says this country of 6.5 million people has seen 16 coronavirus cases and five deaths since its first case was diagnosed.
+The government says this country of 6.5 million people has seen 25 coronavirus cases and eight deaths since its first case was diagnosed.
 Businesses and government offices remain open and the government has actively promoted sporting events and other mass gatherings.

+On Tuesday, Dr. Ciro Ugarte, director of health emergencies at the Pan American Health Organization, said that the agency is worried because of a “high” number of patients being hospitalized for severe respiratory infections in Managua and Chinandega and an increasing number of pneumonia deaths in Nicaragua.

 The nongovernmental organization Citizen Observatory made up of health workers and activists, said it had identified 1,033 suspected COVID-19 infections in the country through Saturday.